-In the last three pieces of this series on NPS, we had understood the basics like objectives of NPS, who can invest in it as well as some of its features in part 1.
+In the last two pieces of this series on NPS, we had understood the basics like objectives of NPS, who can invest in it as well as some of its features in part 1 and part 2 was about investment choices, subscriber base & assets under management under NPS (links given below):

 - National Pension System (NPS) - Part 1: Click Here